 - considering adding a name to a “deed” of a co-op

 - wish to include your co-op in your estate plan

 My name is Albert Goodwin, and I have been handling proprietary lease issues for over a decade.
-You can give me a call at (212) 233-1233.
+We at the Law Offices of Albert Goodwin are here for you.
+We have offices in New York, NY, Brooklyn, NY and Queens, NY.
+You can call us at 718-509-9774 or send us an email at email@example.com.

 Submit your review

 Mr. Albert Goodwin, Esq. does your legal matters correctly the first time.
 He does his legal work in a very effective and sensitive way.
 In my case the legal work was for a will, health care proxy and power of attorney.
 He has become the go-to-man for me to find an appropriate lawyer- an additional great benefit of our professional relationship.
 I recommend Mr. Albert Goodwin, Esquire highly.